27 Best Things To Do in Budapest

 Chain Bridge| ©Eli Duke

 If you want to see Budapest's most iconic sight, a visit to the popular Chain Bridge is a must.
 Located over the river, this iconic bridge connects the two parts of the city: Buda and Pest.
-As you cross its ornate arches and admire the unmissable views, you' ll enjoy a unique perspective of the capital.
+As you cross its ornate arches and admire the unmissable views, you'll enjoy a unique perspective of the capital.

 Built in the 19th century and rebuilt after World War II, this bridge combines functionality with architectural beauty.
 Its intricate details, elegant guardian lions and characteristic hanging chains make it a visual masterpiece that is also one of Budapest's best attractions at night, when it is illuminated by artificial light.

 In addition to its historical and aesthetic value, this bridge also offers you the opportunity to explore both sides of the city.
 In Buda you can climb Castle Hill and discover the historical and cultural treasures that surround it.
-In Pest, you will find yourself in the heart of the city.
+In Pest, you'll find yourself in the heart of the city.

 9. Take a cruise on the Danube

-Cruise on the Danube as it passes Budapest| ©Adam Jones
+Cruise along the Danube as it passes Budapest| ©Adam Jones

-Cruise on the Danube as it passes Budapest| ©Adam Jones
+Cruise along the Danube as it passes Budapest| ©Adam Jones

 The Danube River is the soul of Budapest and the reference point for getting around the city as it separates the two banks corresponding to the two parts of the city: Buda and Pest.

-Book a Danube cruise in Budapest
+Book a cruise on the Danube in Budapest

 10. See the Budapest Opera House